 The buttress-free pool takes up less room in the yard and that's the only true advantage.
 The buttress-free design uses heavier gauge metal and more downward force inside the pool while the buttress design handles the the outward pressure from outside of the pool.
 Just a different way to accomplish the same goal.

 The A-frame style is the most common Buttress system, is the least expensive (often times by hundreds of dollars), and has been the standard for many years.
-This style of support system can require up to 4’ feet of extra on each side.
+This style of support system can require up to 4 feet of extra space on each side.
 This means if you are limited on the overall width of your backyard you would likely have to downgrade to a much smaller pool than you may have originally intended.

 With the downside of requiring so much space it's worth mentioning that these braces can also be a possible safety hazard for any little ones running around the pool area.
-On the other hand, if you are building a deck the will surround the pool or installing the pool as a semi-inground none of this should be a concern for you.
+On the other hand, if you are building a deck that will surround the pool or installing the pool as a semi-inground none of this should be a concern for you.